apache/activemq-artemis/docs/user-manual/en/management.md

 </match>
 ```

-You can also use wildcards for the mBean properties so the following would
+You can also use wildcards for the MBean properties so the following would
-also match, allowing prefix match for the mBean properties.
+also match, allowing prefix match for the MBean properties.

 ```xml
 <match domain="org.apache.activemq.artemis" key="queue=example*">